ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 This line is by far the most discussable one.
 I thought about categorizations such as
 * Permission/ Resource/ Parse/ External(C++, Ruby, Java)/.../ Miscellaneous:
 Most errors are resource errors (could not stat, no connection, could not close/open/find etc.) This again would not give users a particularly useful error indication since he/she has to lookup in the reason anyway.
-Even subdividing the Resource block would lead to the same problem.
-No matter how I look at it, the user will have to read the concrete reason in most cases which makes the Description line not that valuable.
+Even subdividing the `Resource` category would lead to the same problem.
+No matter how I look at it, the user will have to read the concrete reason in most cases which makes the Description line not that valuable any longer.
 * temporary/permanent/conflict/validation:
 This seems to be a better approach because it includes a possible solution for the user.
-How to categorize certain errors though seems impossible because there can be multiple reasons which can be categorized in more than one.
-Take "could not open file" as an example: if it is on an NFS and it is offline, "temporary" would be correct.
-If the file has too restrictive permissions, "permanent" would be more appropriate since the admin has to fix it.
-If the file is currently in use and semlocked by the system, "conflict"  would be appropriate.
+How to categorize certain errors though seems impossible because there can be multiple reasons where to categorize an error.
+Take `Could not open file` as an example: if it is on a NFS and it is offline, *temporary* would be correct.
+If the file has too restrictive permissions, *permanent* would be more appropriate since the admin has to fix it.
+If the file is currently in use and semlocked by the system, *conflict* would be appropriate.
 * core kdb error/plugin error:
 Not much value for the user
 * differentiation to core features of elektra: specification/ Notification/ KDB Core/ Bindings/ ...
-This is again difficult to put into one bucket since some errors might be affected by multiple features (could not stat file for example).
+An error is again difficult to put into one bucket since some errors might be affected by multiple features (could not stat file for example which is used by multiple features).
-Would lead to the same problem what is now most likely (many errors, difficult to maintain)
+This approach would lead to the same problem as we have now (many errors, difficult to maintain)

-Personally I do not see how the benefit of a categorization outweights the drawbacks because in by far the most cases users will have to look into the reason in more detail anyway.
+Personally I do not see how the benefit of a categorization outweighs the drawbacks because in by far the most cases users will have to look into the reason in more detail anyway.
 It should be enough for users to deal with the error just by the reason.

 As a result I would suggest to remove the description line.